1o1vfx/optimizationsV2/README.md

 Update trigger_multiple can cause doors to not work either turn it off in the file or delete it

+it is line 80 to turn it off

 lua > autorun > Placeluafilehere